tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 He sighed, knelt to the corpse, and placed a tender hand on his chest.
 “I’m sorry.
 I wish you wouldn’t have held onto it for so long, but I’m sorry this is how it ended.”

-Another, quite different voice spoke that sounded like it also came from the man, although I couldn’t see his mouth moving as the new words filled the alley.
+Another quite different voice spoke that sounded like it also came from the man, although I couldn’t see his mouth moving as the new words filled the alley.
 Unlike the soft, slight voice that had come from the man’s mouth, this one was much harsher and much less refined.
 “Jee-Zus.”
 The voice said.
-“I mean I get it, but *he* had to have known the guy would fold like this.
-Why did *he* even have us give the ticket to him?”
+“I mean I get it, but he had to have known the guy would fold like this.
+Why did he even have us give the ticket to him?”

 The man stood to his feet, gave a sullen downward glance, and shook his head.